sPolePosition/GuildInvitePlus/README.md

 # GuildInvitePlus
 Allows you to auto-send invites to guild members who type +

 Use the command /gpi ON in order to turn on, use /gpi OFF to toggle off.
+It will be ON by default.

 Using /gpi will show you the current status.